Patrick Sammon

 Patrick Sammon (born August 6, 2003) is an American competitive swimmer.
 At the 2025 World Aquatics Championships, he won a gold medal in the mixed 4×100 metre freestyle relay.
 He currently competes at the collegiate level for Arizona State University.

 Career

 In 2021, Sammon committed to Arizona State University where he is a member of the swim team.

 2024

 During the 2024 NCAA Division I Men's Swimming and Diving Championships, Sammon won a gold medal in the 400 freestyle relay with an NCAA record time of 2:43.40 and helped Arizona State win their first NCAA swimming and diving championship in program history.

 2025

 At the 2025 USA Swimming Championships, he placed second in the 100-meter freestyle with a personal-best time of 47.47.
 As a result, he was named to team USA's roster for the 2025 World Aquatics Championships.
 During the competition he won a gold medal in the mixed 4×100 metre freestyle relay with a world record time of 3:18.48.

+2026

+In August, he competed at the 2026 Pan Pacific Swimming Championships and won a gold medal in the 4×200 meter freestyle relay with a Pan Pacific Championships record time of 6:59.37.